kaanturkmen/kaanturkmen/README.md

 <br>

-> Hello,
-I am Kaan, a computer engineering student who is highly interested in the SRE concepts.
-Furthermore, I am creating content by summarizing technical computer science topics using daily examples on Youtube.
-Also, I am the owner of the Computer Science Turkey discord channel (~2000 members) where we are providing an environment for people to learn, chat and socialize.
+> Greetings!
+I'm Kaan, a passionate computer engineer with a keen focus on Site Reliability Engineering (SRE) principles.
+Beyond my engineering pursuits, I'm dedicated to demystifying complex computer science topics for a wider audience.
+To achieve this, I craft content on YouTube, breaking down intricate subjects into relatable day-to-day examples.
+Furthermore, I'm proud to lead the 'Computer Science Turkey' community on Discord, boasting nearly 2500 members.
+Our space is designed to inspire learning, foster discussions, and nurture connections among enthusiasts and professionals alike.

 <br>